Sydney-Informatics-Hub/Germline-ShortV/README.md

 # Benchmarking metrics

-## Summary
+## Summary - 6 human samples

- The benchmarking results provided were obtained from a human dataset (6 Platinum Genomes) with an average coverage of 92X.
+ The benchmarking results below were obtained from a human dataset (6 Platinum Genomes) with an average coverage of 92X.

  |                  | CPUs_used | Mem_used | CPUtime   | Walltime_used | JobFS_used | CPU Efficiency | Memory Efficiency | NCPUS_per_task | Service_units | Queue    | Parallel tasks | Total tasks |
 |------------------|-----------|----------|-----------|---------------|------------|----------------|-------------------|----------------|---------------|----------|----------------|-------------|